maxvint/angularjs-requirejs-bootstrap-seed/README.md

 # angularjs-requirejs-seed

-This is an AngularJS with RequireJs seed.
+This is an AngularJS with RequireJs and Bootstrap seed.
 I had not found any seed that was really working well so I decided to make one from the original angular-seed.
 I didn't update the README so, Luke, read the code!

 # angular-seed — the seed for AngularJS apps